College of Social Work

 Margriet de Zeeuw Wright, MSW Charleston Site Coordinator

 Melissa Reitmeier, Director of Field Education

 The College of Social Work has offered graduate professional education at the master’s level at the University since 1969.
 The doctoral program admitted its first class in fall 1987.
-The college has offered its master’s degree in Seoul, South Korea, since 1992.
 The Master of Social Work degree is accredited by the Commission on Accreditation of the Council on Social Work Education.

 To promote social well-being and social justice with vulnerable populations through dynamic teaching, research, and service conducted in collaboration with diverse people of South Carolina, the nation, and the international community.